Tronald/CoordinateSharp/README.md

 <h2 align="center">v2.1.1.1 BETA-2</h2>

-CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate conversions, formatting and location based celestial calculations.
-This library has the ability to convert various lat long formats, UTM, MGRS(NATO UTM) and Cartesian (Spherical and ECEF X, Y, Z).
+CoordinateSharp is a simple .NET Standard library designed to assist with geographic coordinate conversions, formatting and location based celestial calculations.
+CoordinateSharp has the ability to convert various GeoDetic lat/long formats, UTM, MGRS(NATO UTM), ECEF and Spherical Cartesian (X, Y, Z).
+It also provides a wide array of location based solar/lunar information such as rise/set time, lunar phase info and more

 Change notes can be viewed [here](https://www.coordinatesharp.com/ChangeNotes)